StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 This repository and format is derived from previous versions of StatisticalRethinking.jl, work by Karajan, and many other contributors.

+## Versions

+### Version 3.4.0

+StatisticalRethinkingStan v3.4.0 is in sync with StatisticalRethinking v3.4.0.

 ### Version 1.0.0

 1. Initial version (late Nov 2020).